Characteristic arrangement of teeth in a rodent.

-Some common species of Rodentia and Lagomorpha
+Common species of Rodentia and Lagomorpha

-2. Hare – Length about 2 feet.
+2. Hare – Length about 2 ft.
 One of the Lagomorpha.
 The brown hare, which is shown here, is common in England.
 It is larger than a rabbit, has black tips on its ears and does not live in burrows.
 The Scottish blue hare is a distinct species.
 Its fur is grey in summer and turns snow white in winter to conceal the animal against a background of snow.

-3. Porcupine – There are various kinds, mostly about 2 feet long including the tail, inhabiting Africa and Asia, with one species in southern Europe.
+3. Porcupine – There are various kinds, mostly about 2 ft long including the tail, inhabiting Africa and Asia, with one species in southern Europe.
 The porcupines of America are rather distinct from those of the 'Old World'.
 Their spines give them very effective protection against carnivorous animals.

-4. Capybara – Length over 3 feet.
+4. Capybara – Length over 3 ft.
 Native to South America, this is the largest of all the rodents.
 It is aquatic and lives near streams and rivers in the tropical forest, and can be easily tamed.

-5. Rabbit – Length about 18 inches.
+5. Rabbit – Length about 18 in.
 Like the hare, the rabbit is a lagomorph, not a rodent.
 Probably native to North Africa, it was introduced to Britain by the Normans and has been carried by man to various parts of the world, including Australia, where it became a serious pest.

-6. Cavy or guinea pig – total length 10 inches.
+6. Cavy or guinea pig – total length 10 in.
 A native of South America which is now a familiar domestic animal.
 Guinea pigs are often kept as pets and, in the past, were used extensively as experimental animals in medicine and biology.

 10. Rats and mice – Numerous species occur in almost all parts of the world.
 Three of them, the house mouse, the brown rat, and the black rat or ship rat, live in close association with man and do immense damage by destroying and fouling stored food.
 Rats are carriers of disease, including bubonic plague and scrub typhus.